 Holding the job.
 The job is held for up to 12 weeks following the birth of the child.
 In the case of intermittent leave or leave taken through a reduced work schedule, the job may be held for the equivalent of 12 weeks of the employee’s scheduled hours, if medically necessary.
 The employing department may continue the absence beyond 12 weeks through a personal leave, as provided in the policy on personal leaves of absence, including the holding of the job if the department operations permit.
-After the period of holding the job, the individual may apply for a personal leave at large, during which a job is not held and after which there is no guarantee of employment.

 Pay.
 The new mother may use approved extended sick time following the birth of her child.
 In addition, the employee may use accrued vacation for income during the maternity leave following the period of disability.

 Insured benefits.
 An individual on a maternity leave may continue insured benefits by paying the employee contribution.
 The University continues to pay the employer contribution during a family care leave.